 Can Hair Loss be a Sign of Other Ailments?

 Hair loss or thinning can be a very serious problem all by itself for both medical and emotional reasons.
-However, in some instances, the symptom of hair loss can be a sign that you may be suffering from a far more serious ailment.
+However, in some instances, the symptom of hair loss can be a sign that you may be suffering from a far more serious condition.

 Ailments That Can Cause Hair Loss